Make sure the tape measure is straight when you go around.

 The next measurement you need to take with the tape is breast size.
 Go around the chest over and including the fullest part of your bust (usually at the level of the nipples).
 This is the diameter of your chest plus breast.

-Besides support from mature nature, we also need material support for our breast against the force of gravity.
+Besides support from mature nature, we also need material support for our breasts against the force of gravity.
 Over 80% of women do not know they are wearing the wrong size bra.
-Either too tight or too loose, too high or low, wrong cup size or old comfortable bras but doesn't support breast and so on.
-Our bust size changes with age, time and weight fluctuations.
-Once in awhile, we should also follow up with our measurement.
+Either too tight or too loose, too high or low, wrong cup size or old comfortable bras but doesn’t support breast, and so on.
+Our bust size changes with age, time, and weight fluctuations.
+Once in a while, we should also follow up with our measurements.
 If you are not sure, do not worry.
-Just visit the lingerie department and ask for a sales assistance.
+Just visit the lingerie department and ask for sales assistance.
 Most big malls have friendly salesgirls to offer advice.

 Tell signs that your bra is not right for you:

 - Your breasts are drooping or looking generally out of shape when you put on the bra.

 - Breasts pushed over the top of the cup.

 - Red marks on your shoulders, breasts, or back caused by your ill-fitted bra or bra straps.